yinghli/IKEv2VPN/README.md

 ```
 ![](https://github.com/yinghli/IKEv2VPN/blob/master/IKEAUTH.jpg)

+### IKE_AUTH

-+ IKE_AUTH: initiator and the responder will reveal their identify.
+Initiator and the responder will reveal their identify.
 Then each device must authenticate their peer.
 Three methods of authentication are used in IKEv2: signature, pre-shared key, and EAP. <br>
 On CSR1000v, this information is defined by `crypto ikev2 profile` command.
 Here is an example of pre-share key authentication.
 ```
 crypto ikev2 profile AnyConnect-EAP